 Let’s see what that involves:

 - Pay your taxes over – When you run your own freelance business, you have to remember to pay the correct tax and NI and submit a self-assessment return on time every year.
 Your umbrella employer takes all of this off your shoulders, making the necessary deductions and paying all your taxes over.

 - Providing benefits – The margin deducted goes towards providing a range of benefits that makes the umbrella trading vehicle attractive:

-- Compliance – an accredited umbrella provider will be compliant, ensuring that your taxes are paid in line with HMRC’s rules.
+- Compliance – an accredited umbrella provider will be compliant, ensuring that your taxes are paid according to HMRC’s rules.

-- Pension – like all employers, umbrella companies will sign you up for auto-enrolment per government guidance; many will offer other arrangements as well, like salary sacrifice.
+- Pension – like all employers, umbrella companies will sign you up for auto-enrolment per government guidance; many will offer other arrangements like salary sacrifice.

 - Insurance – almost all umbrella firms will provide professional cover, so you don’t have to pay for a policy yourself.
 This alone can save you hundreds of pounds per year.